Michael Pryor, Co-Founder @ Trello: When a Product Everyone Loves is Worth $450M (Video + Transcript)

 Michael: For us, it’s fairly easy because our product is so horizontal.
 We’re across sales, marketing, finance, legal.
 If you’re selling a more vertical product, it’s a little bit trickier.
 Now, you’re in a slice of the company and you’re probably going to need more per user than you would normally if you were a horizontal product.

-Jason: I want to jump back on top.
-I want to make sure we have time on just because I think it’s interesting when you talked about mobile.
+Jason: I want to jump back on a topic I want to make sure we have time on just because I think it’s interesting when you talked about mobile.
 Mobile is 30 to 40 percent of your usage.
 A lot of folks in SaaS struggle to staff different teams, struggle to do platform, struggle, especially old people like you and me that have been doing software longer than since 2014, and we have desktop roots.

 We go back and we grew up in a browser area.
 We hired an iOS developer.
 With that 30, 40 percent, how do you staff it?
 How do you deal with the tradeoffs in product and engineering?